 In 2019, the ALL DIGITAL Week in Germany will be organised by two partners – Stiftung Digitale Chancen and the students of Scientific Institute of the Technical University Dortmund (see below).

-Already a partner for the past six editions, Stiftung Digitale Chancen (SDC) was again the German National Partner for ALL DIGITAL Week 2018.
-SDC led the campaign with the support from students of the Scientific Institute of the Technical University of Dortmund.
+Already a partner for the past seven editions, Stiftung Digitale Chancen (SDC) will again be the German National Partner for ALL DIGITAL Week 2019.

 Contact: Mrs. Nenja Wolbers, Project Manager

 The students of Scientific Institute of the Technical University Dortmund have helped to boost the ALL DIGITAL Week activities for five years in the Dortmund area and organized the campaign in collaboration with Stiftung Digitale Chancen.
 Their main goal is to reach as many people with low ICT skills as possible in order to support and empower them in their use of digital media.